-We have taken significant measures to develop a safe work environment for all employees, which is conducive to work in our office locations, particularly for front-office brokers and revenue generating employees, subject to applicable state and local regulatory requirements.
+We have taken significant measures to develop a safe work environment for all employees which is conducive to work in our office locations, particularly for front-office brokers and revenue generating employees, subject to applicable state and local regulatory requirements.
 We have established a more flexible hybrid approach in many instances for non-revenue generating roles or for roles which are not office dependent, where appropriate.
-We have established vaccination requirements in accordance with applicable laws, including time-off for vaccines, coverage for COVID-19 testing and enhanced sick leave.
 We continue to offer employee assistance programs and additional avenues for mental health consultation and wellness.
-We continue to take significant steps to protect our employees and encourage them all to get vaccinated.